General Org-Mode Configuration

 gcc -DPIKCHR_SHELL -o ~/bin/pikchr ~/bin/pikchr.c -lm # to build the pikchr command-line tool

-Of course, since we are dealing with Emacs, any good idea will be assimilated.
+Of course, since we are dealing with Emacs, where we assimilate any good idea.
 Johann Klähn created pikchr-mode:

 (use-package pikchr-mode